open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 * Hallelujah, First version on wordpress.com

 == Upgrade Notice ==

+= 0.1.20190613a =
+ * Hallelujah - Should work well.
+You now have a new shortcode and gutenberg block you can put in pages.

 = 0.1.20190612a =
  * Praise Jesus - This will downsize thumbs to 192x192 pixels